webpack/changelog-v5/README.md

 (since beta.9)

+## Development Production Similarity

+We try to find a good trade-off between build performance in development mode and avoiding production-only problems by improving the similarity between both modes.

+Webpack 5 enables the `sideEffects` optimization by default in both modes.
+In webpack 4 this optimization lead to some production-only errors because of an incorrect `"sideEffects"` flag in package.json.
+Enabling this optimization in development allows to find these problems faster and easier.

+(since beta.14)

 ## Compiler Idle and Close

 Compilers now need to be closed after being used.
 Compilers now enter and leave the idle state and have hooks for these states.
 Plugins may use these hooks to do unimportant work. (i. e. the Persistent cache slowly stores the cache to disk).
 On compiler close - All remaining work should be finished as fast as possible.
 A callback signals the closing as done.